tave8/tave8/README.md

 ## Hi there 👋

-Backend Software Developer working in English, German and Italian.
+I'm Giuseppe, Backend Software Developer, I stand out for my strong Front-end and SQL knowledge and working in 3 languages (English, German, Italian).

+This makes me a perfect fit for working in the DACH area.

 ## Accomplishments
 - I’ve written the entire company’s invoicing and agenda systems, as well as UI libraries, in JavaScript, HTML and CSS